I love Clematis flowers….

 The pattern is sold HERE ON MY WEBSITE!
 The wool kit is also available.

-Ok, here goes! …..CIMG0370Starting with the background wool, I quickly basted right up the center of the wool to make it easier to center the lattice strips.
+Ok, here goes! …..Starting with the background wool, I quickly basted right up the center of the wool to make it easier to center the lattice strips.

 This basting stitch will be removed once the lattice is stitched on.